 Now, there are no LEDs in the ViBE as of yet.
 However, having a glance at the PCB, I found that there are holes for SMD LEDs which indicates that one can add SMD LEDs to the ViBE.
 This will require a little soldering.

 The silver case is aluminium which feels nice and cold to the touch, the way a metal case should.
 To be honest, when I took apart the ViBE I noted that the case was actually much thinner than I expected, yet it still maintained quite a bit of weight to it.

 Comparing the aluminium case to the Race 3, I felt the ViBE’s case had a slightly more textured feel to it.
 This time around there was no invisible line around the case.
-The black plate, however, was the same in quality to the Race 3’s.
+The black plate, however, was the same in quality as the Race 3’s.

 On the back of the case is a micro-USB port, which caters to readily available cables.
-I was a little disappointed USB-C wasn’t used.
+I was a little disappointed that USB-C wasn’t used.

-Propping up my ViBE with the included feet took the keyboard from 0 degrees to just above a 6 degree incline.
+Propping up my ViBE with the included feet took the keyboard from 0 degrees to just above a 6-degree incline.
 A reasonably nice level of elevation that is a bit smaller than my daily driver, the Tada68.

 Now, I have to be clear that the ViBE I’ve been using is a preview unit and this is reflected on the back with the engraved words “Engineering Sample”.
 This means that some features don’t work nor did I get a choice in which switches I received.

 Numpad doesn’t have secondary functions printed on keycaps, so I was flying blind when trying to hit Print Screen.
 A manual does exist, however, I think it’d be nice to have the secondary function of the numpad’s keys printed on the keycaps.

 Since the review units have gone out I’ve had a few people mention the sticking of the left Shift key when pressed.
 I was also affected by this.
 My solution was to remove a small amount of the lube with a cotton bud.